You may have heard people in the gym conversing about how many reps they perform and wondered what reps are.

 This simple principle applies to fitness goals other than weight loss too.
 See the chart above to get the repetition range for your goal.

-A word of caution: Always use your own judgement when deciding your repetition count to ensure safety during your weight training.
+A word of caution: Always use your own judgment when deciding your repetition count to ensure safety during your weight training.
 If your body can’t perform additional rep in a proper form, it’s safe to stop.